amritachinnam/king-county-house-sales-dashboard/README.md

-# king-county-house-sales-dashboard
-Tableau dashboard analyzing King County, WA house sales: trends, pricing, and location-based insights

-# King County House Sales Dashboard
+## King County House Sales Dashboard

 This project explores house sales data in King County, Washington, using Tableau for interactive visualization.
 It provides insights into: